AlexandreD13/pygen/doc-source/guides/index.rst

 Guides
 ======

-Here are a few guides about the ressources coming with the :doc:`Pygen<../index>` package.
+Here are a few guides about the ressources coming with the Pygen package.

 Sphinx (see `doc <https://www.sphinx-doc.org/en/master/index.html>`_)
 ---------------------------------------------------------------------